zaiisao/Documentation/en/Video/join_video_mac.md

 title: Join a Channel
 description:
 platform: macOS
-updatedAt: Thu Dec 13 2018 22:49:37 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 22:49:40 GMT+0000 (UTC)
 ---
 # Join a Channel
-Before joining the channel, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../cn/Video/mac_video.md) for more information.
+Before joining a channel, ensure that you prepared the development environment.
+See [Integrate the SDK](../../cn/Video/mac_video.md).

 ## Implementation